 - articulate the importance of ethics and sustainability

-- understand the polar extremes of fashion, from local markets and pop-up shops to luxury global fashion brands and designers’ shows
+- understand the extremes of fashion, from local markets and pop-up shops to luxury global fashion brands and designers’ shows

 - communicate with audiences in the fast-growing, consumer-centric global market

 - compare and contrast the nature of fashion in online and offline businesses

 - demonstrate your understanding of the complex nature of strategic decision-making across international fashion organisations

 - interpret and apply business, marketing and management concepts, models and techniques to problems in an international fashion context